CatX711/GreetLang/GreetlangPlus.md

 <br />
 <br />

 As you may know, functions can be defined using the `func` keyword, followed by the function's name.
 Directly next to that, inside brackets would be the function's `parameters`.
 Parameters can be used to to refer to one of the pieces of data provided as input to the function.
-Say for example, we wanted to add two numbers together, we could give the function parameters of `num1` and `num2`, and later on in it's code, specify we want the numbers that we input to be added together. <br />
+Say for example, we wanted to add two numbers together, we could give the function parameters of `num1` and `num2`, and later on in it's code, specify we want the numbers that we give it to be added together. <br />
 After the parameters, we need to specify the return type.